-There are a bunch of medications that are induce the enzymes that metabolize cannabinoids, decreasing strength and duration of a high.
+There are a bunch of medications that induce the enzymes that metabolize cannabinoids, decreasing strength and duration of a high.
 Barbiturates, phenobarbital specifically noted, St John’s Wort, and others may induce THC and CBD metabolism.

 Inhibitors are the opposite of inducers.
 They stop your body from metabolizing a drug, meaning its effects could be stronger or longer than expected.
-The metabolic inhibitors that increase the duration of cannabinoids effects are interesting.
+The metabolic inhibitors that increase the duration of cannabinoid effects are interesting.
 As well as clarithromycin (antibiotic) and antifungal meds, inhibitors include antiretrovirals used to treat HIV/AIDS, antivirals used to treat Hepatitis C, a variety of SSRIs/antidepressants … and grapefruit juice.

 Obviously the only interaction I’d suggest trying intentionally to slow cannabinoid metabolism is the grapefruit juice!